lmorg/murex/docs/commands/runtime.md

 # `runtime` - Command Reference

-> Returns runtime information on the internal state of _murex_
+> Returns runtime information on the internal state of Murex

 ## Description

-`runtime` is a tool for querying the internal state of _murex_.
+`runtime` is a tool for querying the internal state of Murex.
 It's output will be JSON dumps.

 ## Usage